bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

   </tr>
 </table>

-# III.
+# VIII.
 Fix performance issues
 There exists some techniques to optimize query performance:

 ### Optimize performance in Power Query